The DISC Test

-- Dominant personalities are able to assert themselves, control situations and deal with problems when they arise.
+- Dominant personalities are able to assert themselves, control situations and enjoy a challenge.

 - High scorers are usually direct, decisive and driven individuals.
 Confident and positive, they enjoy being the centre of attention and may even take it for granted that others think highly of them.

 - Very high scorers may be seen as ‘over-the-top’ and lacking in empathy.

 - Influential personalities excel at dealing with other people.
 They relate to others easily and communicate enthusiastically.

 - High scorers tend to be hugely social individuals.
 They’re optimistic, outgoing and inspiring.
 They are never happier than when they’re at the heart of a team.

 - Some people may see very high scorers as ‘too full on’ and too ‘in your face’.

 Connecting & Communicating with the I Style

 - Steady personalities are patient, persistent, reliable and thoughtful.
 They are motivated by stability, security and harmony.

 - High scorers are even-tempered and loyal.
 They can be relied upon to complete the task in hand and to carry out routine work with patience and care.